 Some actors go as far as not watching their own performances because of how they sound.
 Kaley Cuoco from Big Bang theory is one of them.
 “I hate the sound of my voice.
 I can hear it from a mile – it’s nasally.
 Why do I talk like that?
 It freaks me out.”

 Dr Yale Cohen, director of the Hearing Sciences Center at the University of Pennsylvania’s Perelman School of Medicine believes that it is possible to make slight changes in the way we speak.
 “While people generally have a good understanding of how they should sound, the pitch of their voices can be dynamic.
 Based on the information around them, people tend to make slight changes in how they speak all the time.”
 Research suggests that social variables, such as perceived dominance, can cause a person to make pitch adjustments.
 Other aspects of your speech can change, too.
 Accents can be trained away and vocal coaches can work to slow down speedy talkers.

 “The one thing about your voice that is unlikely to change its cadence or the rhythm with which you speak.
 Your cadence is probably learned, a product of your physical environment and upbringing, and it’s typically very difficult to manipulate”, he tells LiveScience.

 Whether you’re an artist, public speaker or someone who just wants to improve their voice, vocal coach Roger Love can help you improve your voice and deliver your message with confidence.
 He’s the No.1 vocal coach in North America and has worked with thousands of clients including Tony Robbins, Brendon Burchard, John Grey, Jeff Bridges and Reese Witherspoon.
-And now, you can try The Perfect Voice!
+And now, try for yourself and watch these 4 free videos!